|Project Name||The Observatory|

 Summary of project

 The Observatory is centrally located on the Gold Coast in Reedy Creek, approximately 10 minutes from Burleigh Heads and Robina.
-The project has good access to established infrastructure and services including private schools, shopping facilities, the M1 Motorway and Robina Train Station all being within a 5-10 minute drive.
+The project has good access to established infrastructure and services including private schools, shopping facilities, the M1 Motorway and Robina Train Station all being within a 5 to 10 minute drive.

 The site is elevated and offers residents panoramic views of the Gold Coast’s coastline and will ultimately be home to more than 800 families.